paradise9577/paradise9577/README.md

 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on with like minded teams
 - 📫 How to reach me paradise206@proton.me
-- 😄 Pronouns: paradsie goal
+- 😄 Pronouns: paradise goal
 - ⚡ Fun fact: coding is fun in the programming space

 <!---